mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 ## Number of Days and Total Hours per Day

 Online meetings have converged to run over 5 days with 6-hour meeting days, roughly.
-Only, the plenary, which concludes with multiple open mic sessions, is not necessarily time-bounded.
+Only, the administrative plenary, which concludes with multiple open mic sessions, is not necessarily time-bounded.

 Based on the experience so far, 6 hours of online meetings, with two 30 minutes breaks, appears to be potentially a natural limited of what is handleable for most participants.